Vonage/vivid/docs/architecture.md

 * being 'open' from our side allows the end-using application to resolve any peer-dependencies conflicts, be it Vivid's dependencies or app's own ones, correctly and in one place
 * this is the optimal way to deliver minimal required code, that is actually used in application

+##### Compatibility

+Our product written mostly in __TS__/__SCSS__.
+When shipping the code we __do__ transpile it into __JS__/__CSS__, where the target format is __ES6__.

+Any modern browser is capable of running our code as-is.
+This is a 'buildless' approach, advocated by Open-WC, among others.
+Yet, it also means that our products __require__ an additional transpilation in order to run on an older browsers, such as IE11.

+End-using application may and most likely will perform build steps of its own choice.
+That is the place, where any final adjustements of our packages and their dependencies should take place, be it transpilation, bundling, minification or else, all this along with the end-using application's own code.

 ##### Where we host things

 Vivid components are published to a GitHub packages.